aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### AccessPoint
-A string containing the access point for the value to read from the device.
+The AccessPoint property defines the device address to read from in the Mitsubishi/Melsec PLC.
+It specifies the memory area and address using the standard SLMP addressing format (see below).

 **Type**: String

 Access points consists of a device code and a decimal device number, e.g. "D200" for Data register 200, "X0" for Input 0 and "Y0" for output 0.

-Valid devices codes and their data types are listed below.
+Valid devices codes and their data types are:

 - "B"                Link relay (BIT)